blackmarkt/Udacity-ML/capstone_report_template.md

 Finance professionals in particular Wall Street have typically relied heavily on Excel spreadsheets, Econometrics and linear regression models.
 The rise of Machine Learning somewhat parallels the ascent of cryptocurriences as the businesses rapidly adopt and adjust to the era of "Big Data".
 This project explores the potential that Supervised Machine Learning in trying to predict the future price of Bitcoin.

+Even though it is still early innings there is already a ton of work being focused on trying to understand and predict the price of cryptoassets.
+Much of this project draws inspiration from the work <sup>1</sup>

 ### Problem Statement
 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:
 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_